sitomani/4champ/README.md

 Many of us who grew up with computers in the 80's and early 90's remember Amiga and particularly its mind-blowing audio capabilities which were unrivaled at the era.
 Amiga inspired a lot of musicians to produce a vast amount of compositions, or modules as they were called.
 [Amiga Music Preservation](http://amp.dascene.net) is a non-profit project that collects anything related to Amiga music production.
-AMP database boasts almost 150 000 modules, 4champ app is your direct access to all that goodness.
+AMP database boasts over 150 000 modules, 4champ app is your direct access to all that goodness.

 ### Development journal